Benestar/wikibase.net/README.md

 You can clone the source code from this repository to your local machine and compile it there.
 Note that the project depends on minimaljson.net, a JSON parser to get the api responses.
 You can download it [here](https://github.com/Benestar/minimaljson.net).

 However, there is also a zipped compiled version of the api which is ready to use yet.
-Just download [the file](https://github.com/Benestar/wikibase.net/...) and unzip it.
-Then copy the DLL into your project folder and add Wikibase.dll as a refer to your project.
+Just download [the file](https://github.com/Benestar/wikibase.net/blob/master/Wikibase.NET.zip?raw=true) and unzip it.
+Then copy the DLLs into your project folder and add Wikibase.dll as a refer to your project.
 Finally you have to add the using directive at the top of your file: `using Wikibase;`.

 License
 -------